Skip to main content

 If you have been reading "best cities to invest" lists this year, you have probably seen the same names recycled from 2023: Raleigh, Nashville, Austin, Tampa.
 The Sun Belt narrative is comfortable.
 It is also wrong, at least according to the data.

-PropertyIQ scores every metro area in the country across three proprietary dimensions (HomeReady, InvestorEdge, and Market Health) using over 40 economic, housing, and demographic indicators.
+PropertyIQ scores every metro area in the country with a single forward-looking, state-relative measure: the PropertyIQ Score.
 When we ran the numbers for 2026, the results surprised us too.
 The best real estate markets to invest in 2026 are not in the Sun Belt.
 They are in the Northeast and Midwest, and the gap is not even close.

-Rochester, NY holds a HomeReady score of 98.9.
-Nashville scores 40.6.
+Rochester, NY holds a PropertyIQ Score of 99.
+Nashville scores 52.
 That is not a rounding error.
 That is the difference between following the data and following the hype.

 How We Ranked These Markets